MicrosoftDocs/power-platform/power-platform/admin/try-powerapps-dynamics-365.md

   - Powerplatform
   - Flow
 ---
-# Try Power Apps and model-driven apps in Dynamics 365 apps
+# Try Power Apps and customer engagement apps apps

 You can explore all Power Apps and model-driven apps capabilities in Dynamics 365, such as Dynamics 365 Sales and Customer Service, for free by signing up for trial licenses.